 Studies.

-Developer since 1995.
+Creative at heart, developer by profession.
 Self-taught in most of the ways that matter.

 I didn't take the traditional computer science path.
 I learned by building things — websites, fan pages, tools, games trackers — long before "front-end developer" was a job title.
 Formal education gave me structure; curiosity gave me everything else.